Which is the better tub – inflatable or regular?

 It can take a lot longer to heat up an inflatable hot tub because they are not well insulated and cannot retain heat efficiently.
 This may mean you end up using more electricity to keep the hot tub warm and this will bump up the energy bill.
 (A hot tub cover can help with this.)

 What are the advantages of a regular hot tub?

 Regular hot tubs will often feature targeted massage jets that will provide an intense massage experience; enhancing the relaxation factor and hydrotherapy benefits.

-Regular hot tubs are more durable than inflatable tubs and are designed for long-term use.
+Regular hot tubs are more durable than inflatable tubs and are designed for long-term hot tub usage.
 Inflatable designs are more suited for temporary use.